drivechain-project/drivechain.info/peer-review/peer-review-new.md

 Fourth, the very idea of "can" (in the phrase "miners can steal") is a complete misrepresentation of how Bitcoin works.
 In a naive sense, miners can always steal BTC, whether it is on drivechains on the mainchain or even in LN-channels.
 This is because miners control the contents of The Blockchain absolutely.
 But the true question has always been: "will" miners steal.
 And, in answering it, we have always relied on *theories* about miners' choices, motivations, and behavior.
 We then apply these theories to a given design -- in vanilla Bitcoin, we observe that miners must make choices and pay their costs in advance, are next held hostage for a while, and are then ultimately paid out by the protocol *in BTC*.

-The purport of this "can"-language, I think, is to imply --falsely-- that the Drivechain design puts user's BTC into immediately risk of being easily claimed by miners in the very next block.
+The purport of this "can"-language, I think, is to imply --falsely-- that the Drivechain design puts user's BTC into immediate risk of being easily claimed by miners in the very next block.
 And, therefore, that I am being naive in assuming that miners will not do this!
 But the truth is that I built features into Drivechain (especially the slow, transparent, high-effort withdrawal process), that I assume will convince *profit-maximizing* miners that harvesting the sidechains (for their txn-fees and value-boosting properties) is more lucrative than devouring them.

 Fifth, and most important, the argument only applies to BTC that users have deposited to a sidechain!
 Non-sidechain funds are completely unaffected by sidechains, of course.